 Bees aren’t just lovely-looking insects that buzz around our gardens and make honey.
 These tiny workers in nature literally put food on our table; apples, oranges, lemons, limes, broccoli, cucumbers, carrots, avocados and almonds are just a few of our favourite foods that rely on bees to produce food, through cross-pollination.
-Without bees and other pollinators, many of these crops simply wouldn’t exist, of which considering our issues with world hunger and our increasing population, the effects would be catastrophic.
+Without bees and other pollinators, many of these crops simply wouldn’t exist.
+When we consider world hunger and our increasing population, the effects of this would be catastrophic.

 Cross-pollination helps at least 30% of our crops and 90% of our wild plants to flourish.
 Bees play a huge role in this, transferring pollen and seeds, fertilizing the plant so it can grow and produce edible plants for us.
 This ecosystem was created perfect and crops grow in abundance in this environment until man interferes with chemical sprays and fertilizers.